Intersectional approach of everyday geography: Conclusion

+When exploring hourly rhythms of ambient populations within cities, five district hourly profiles (two 'daytime attractive', two 'nighttime attractive' and one more 'stable') emerged: they are broadly distributed in a similar way across the 49 French city regions but unequally distributed according to social groups and to urban gradient.

-When exploring population variation within cities around the clock and the six district hourly profiles (two 'daytime attractive', two 'nighttime attractive' and two more 'stable'), local areas exhibit large dissimilarities in their hourly profiles according to educational and age groups, and to a lesser extent according to gender.
-Three numbers can sum up the situation: about 50.1\% of districts are found to have a mismatch between women or men profiles, 98.5\% at least one mismatch across the four age groups and 96\% at least one mismatch across the four educational groups.
-This first finding is a key element to call futures space-time studies to desegregate population variations according to gender, age and education groups.
+Districts exhibit large dissimilarities in their hourly profiles according to educational and age groups, and to a lesser extent according to gender.
+Three numbers can sum up the situation: about 46\% of districts are found to have a gender-based mismatch in their hourly profiles, 96\% at least one mismatch across the four age groups and 94\% at least one mismatch across the four educational groups.
+By highlighting that district hourly profiles of different social groups rarely overlap (i.e. exhibit a mismatch), this paper provides an argument for the importance of disaggregating ambient populations according to their demographic or social profiles.
+By comparing the geographical locations of social groups over the 24-hour period, the present paper gives more broadly insight towards the uneven geography of daily destinations (not only jobs, but also shops, leisure places, etc.) and their unequal use according to gender, age and social groups.

-Moreover, across the two thirds of districts exhibiting large mismatch in hourly profiles for at least one of the three sociodemographic variables under consideration, some districts have the particular feature of combining all together large mismatch in hourly profiles across gender (women vs. men), age (elderly vs. middle-age people) and education (low educated vs. high educated people).
-These districts are spread across the French city regions and the urban gradient.
-They are however over-represented in the areas with large increase or decrease of population during the day.
-While recent quantitative research exploring daytime population variations mainly focus on inner cities and on single dimension of exclusion, the present paper highlights that the space-time dissimilarities extend in core areas as well than in peripheral areas and concern mutually constitutive forms of exclusion.
+Moreover, some districts have the particular feature of combining all together large mismatch in hourly profiles across gender (women vs. men), age (elderly vs. middle-age people) and education (low educated vs. high educated people).
+These districts are spread across the French city regions but are over-represented both in the areas with large increase or large decrease of population during the day.
+While recent quantitative research exploring daytime population variations mainly focus on inner cities and on single social dimension, the present paper highlights that the space-time dissimilarities extend outside inner cities areas and concern mutually constitutive forms of exclusion.
+It thus provides an awareness of the intersectional dimension that spatial segregation can take over a 24-hour period.